-Generally, I have seem the Salvation Army around, and often found myself scratching my head as to why they do what they do, in the manner that they do it, and why they seem to have rights to behave like that which wouldn’t easily be applied to any other organisation.
+Generally, I have seen the Salvation Army around and often found myself scratching my head as to why they do what they do, in the manner that they do it, and why they seem to have rights to behave like that which wouldn’t easily be applied to any other organisation.

 Fortunately, in an imposing building next to Denmark Hill railway station is a museum devoted to the history of the Salvation Army.
 And it’s open to the public.

 The Salvation Army was founded in Whitechapel in 1865 by the Rev William Booth who started preaching an evangelical message in outdoors meeting places until they could afford meeting halls.